aolszowka/VisualStudioSolutionUpdater/README.md

 Invalid Command/Arguments.
 Valid commands are:

-[directory/solution]  - [MODIFIES] If given a solution file or a directory
+Directory-Solution [IgnorePatterns.txt]
-                        find all solution files then opening each solution find all N-Order ProjectReference projects, then add any missing projects to the Solution file into a Solution Subfolder called "Dependencies" saving the
+    [MODIFIES] If given a solution file or a directory find all solution files then opening each solution find all N-Order ProjectReference projects, then add any missing projects to the Solution file into a Solution Subfolder called "Dependencies" saving the the results back to disk.

-                        the results back to disk.
+validate Directory-Solution [IgnorePatterns.txt]
-validate [dir/sln]    - [READS] Performs the above operation but instead
+    [READS] Performs the above operation but instead do not write the solution back to the disk.

-                        do not write the solution back to the disk.
+In all cases you can provide an optional argument of IgnorePatterns.txt (you can use any filename) which should be a plain text file of regular expression filters of solution files you DO NOT want this tool to operate on.
 ```

 ## Hacking